-Competency 5: Engage in Policy Practice Social workers understand that human rights and social justice, as well as social workers understand that human rights and social justice, as well as social policy and its implementation at the federal, state, and local levels.
-Social workstructures of social policies and services, the role of policy in service delivery, development.
+Competency 5: Engage in Policy Practice Social workers understand that human rights and social justice, as well as social policy and its implementation at the federal, state, and local levels.
+Social workstructures of social policies and services, the role of policy in service delivery, a development.
 Social workers understand their role in policy development and settings at the micro, mezzo, and macro levels and they actively engage in policy settings.
 Social workers recognize and understand the historical, social, culture environmental, and global influences that affect social policy.
-They are also kanalysis, implementation, and evaluation. kers unde and the r implement y practice val, econo erstand the cole of pro ntation w to effect mic, orgo e history actice in p ithin thei change w anizationd and curr policy r practice ithin thosa ul, ent e Instructions: For each category, mark the number which best reflects the student' 's level of f achieve ment.
+They are also kanalysis, implementation, and evaluation. kers unde and the r impleme v practice al, econo erstand the cole of pro ntation we to effect omic, orgo e history actice in p ithin their change w anizationa and curre policy r practice ithin those ul, ent e e Instructions: For each category, mark the number which best reflects the student' 's level of f achieve ment.
 Practice Behavior 1 2 3 4 5 5.1 Identifies and evaluates policies that impact types of services and delivery of services to clients requiring Behavioral Healthcare 5.2 Advocates with and informs administrators and legislators to influence policies that affect Behavioral Healthcare clients and Behavioral Health services Comments regarding ratings: